President (Autonomous Community of Spain): LGBT status

-There are currently no regional presidents who identify themselves as LGBT.
-However, former president of the Canary Islands Jerónimo Saavedra, recognized his homosexuality years after leaving the position.
-At the moment he is the only president or former regional president to have declared so.
+There is currently one regional LGBT president, Adrián Barbón from Asturias.
+In addition, former president of the Canary Islands Jerónimo Saavedra, recognized his homosexuality years after leaving the position.
+At the moment they are the only presidents or former regional presidents to have declared so.

 Birthplace

 As no region has laws that establish the need to be born in the region in order to reach the presidency, 21 of the regional presidents were born outside the Autonomous community where they served: